jeremiah-c-leary/vhdl-style-guide/docs/concurrent_rules.rst

 This rule checks the structure of simple and conditional concurrent statements.

-Refer to the section `Configuring Conditional Expressions and Conditional Waveforms Structure Rules<configuring.html#configuring-conditional-expressions-structure-rules>`_ for information on formatting options.
+Refer to the section `Configuring Concurrent Structure Rules <configuring.html#configuring-concurrent-structure-rules>`_ for information on formatting options.

 **Violation**